MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * An MP4 video file that plays in your browser or REST client.
 You can save the file by manually downloading it either from your browser or from a REST client such as Postman.

+### GetVideoRecording

+Downloads a video recording to your browser or REST client.

+You can only use this command to obtain Misty's video recordings.
+To obtain user-uploaded video assets, use the [`GetVideo`](./#getvideo) command.

+{{box op="start" cssClass="boxed tipBox"}}
+**Tip:** Misty records videos in `.mp4` format.
+Video recordings can be up to 3840 x 2160 pixels in resolution, and can be up to 3 minutes in length.
+A single video file can be up to 225 megabytes.
+Larger video files may take a long time to download (for example, it may take about 2 minutes to download the largest, 225 megabyte recording).
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Endpoint: GET &lt;robot-ip-address&gt;/api/videos/recordings

+Parameters

+* Name (string) - Optional.
+The filename of the video recording to download.
+If not supplied, the default filename of `misty_video` is used.

+Return Values

+* An .mp4 video file that plays in your browser or REST client.
+You can save the file by manually downloading it either from your browser or from a REST client such as Postman.

 ### ForgetFaces